-Matt is an Associate Priest at All Saints Episcopal Church in Hilton Head Island, SC, where he lives with his wife Hawley and two children.
-In addition to regularly contributing to mbird.com, his writing has appeared in The New Yorker, on This I Believe, and in the Mockingbird Devotional.
+Matt is the Canon for Parish Life and Evangelism at the Cathedral Church of the Advent in Birmingham, AL, where he lives with his wife Hawley and two children.
+In addition to regularly contributing to Mockingbird, he is an amateur humorist and recently won The New Yorker Cartoon Caption Contest.
 He likes to ride bikes.

 This is a clip from a longer interview on The Meaning of Life with Gay Byrne, an Irish program on RTÉ Television (ht, AP).
 Much of what Bono says here overlaps portions of the book Bono: In Conversation With Michka Assayas that we’ve highlighted in the past.
 Bono seems to be in something of a league of his own as such a huge rockstar who is so open with his (solid) Christian faith, and he is articulate about it to boot.
 Watch the whole interview here.

 By the way, did you happen to catch the amazing/dizzying U2 performance of “Invisible” on the roof of 30 Rock on the premier episode of The Tonight Show Staring Jimmy Fallon?
 Their acoustic set of “Ordinary Love” was pretty mesmerizing, too.
 Some worthy lyrics here:

 ‘Cause we can’t fall any further

 Are we tough enough